Lavkush-Singh34/violent-scripts/README.md

 # YouTube Quality, PiP & Playback Speed Hotkeys 3

-This is a Tampermonkey user script that allows you to control YouTube video quality, enable Picture-in-Picture (PiP) mode, and adjust playback speed using keyboard shortcuts.
+This is a Violentmonkey user script that allows you to control YouTube video quality, enable Picture-in-Picture (PiP) mode, and adjust playback speed using keyboard shortcuts.

 ## Installation

-1. Install [Tampermonkey](https://www.tampermonkey.net/) on your browser.
+1. Install [Violentmonkey]([https://www.tampermonkey.net/](https://violentmonkey.github.io/)) on your browser.
 2. Create a new script in Tampermonkey.
 3. Copy and paste the following script into the editor.
 4. Save and enable the script.